 There is a point in the story where one of the characters that is difficult to understand is describing a storm at sea, and a boat affected by it.
 There were sailing terms and weather terms that were unfamiliar to me, and I ended up having to go back and reread parts just to figure out what the heck was going on.

 The copy of Dracula I was reading is a Barnes and Noble Classic, and has notes in it to help describe many things in plainer English.
-The notes were especially helpful when Stoker was refering to different countries and cities in Transylvania, and naming off different groups of people who lived there.
+The notes were especially helpful when Stoker was referring to different countries and cities in Transylvania, and naming off different groups of people who lived there.
 None of that was familiar at all.
-The notes also make it more clear when Stoker has his characters using railroad stations in England, some of which I was familiar with, others I had forgotton the name of.
+The notes also make it more clear when Stoker has his characters using railroad stations in England, some of which I was familiar with, others I had forgotten the name of.

 Then there is Van Helsing.
 Forget anything you think you know about that character from other books and other movies.
 In Stoker’s Dracula, Van Helsing is an almost elderly Dutch doctor/professor.
 He speaks English, but puts together sentences in blocky, choppy, ways.
 He refers to other characters as “Friend John”.
 There are two characters with that name, one a John, and one a Jonathan, so it made things a bit difficult to follow in parts.